IRB Review Process - Getting Started

 - is analyzing identifiable data (including data with codes or links to identifiers).

-To submit a closure request, the PI or student researcher will submit a Closure Application and other documents as outlined in the IRB Submission Checklist as a new package within the existing IRBNet project.
+To submit a closure request, the PI or student researcher will submit a Closure and other documents as outlined in the IRB Submission Checklist to the existing Streamlyne protocol.
 Closures are reviewed administratively.